Reds vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luke Weaver will start for the Cincinnati Reds looking to slow down Freddie Freeman and the Los Angeles Dodgers on Saturday at 9:10 PM ET.
+Mookie Betts and Spencer Steer will be among the star attractions when the Los Angeles Dodgers face the Cincinnati Reds on Sunday at 4:10 PM ET, at Dodger Stadium.

-The favored Dodgers have -200 moneyline odds to win against the underdog Reds, who are listed at +165.
-The contest's over/under has been listed at 10.5 runs.
+The favored Dodgers have -190 moneyline odds against the underdog Reds, who are listed at +155.
+A 10.5-run over/under has been listed in this matchup.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.